Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 The Z displacement contour plot shows the settlement progression with respect to time.

-1. Select: Interpret > Queries > Add Line Query.
+1. Select Interpret > Queries > Add Line Query.

 2. On the Draw Polyline Pane, enter coordinate point 65, 26, -5.2 for X, Y, Z and click Enter.

-3. Click Done Green checkmark
+3. Click Done.
+Done Icon

 4. Select the created Query Line entity from the visibility tree.

-5. Select Interpret > Graph Data or click the Graph Data Graph data icon icon in the toolbar.
+5. Select Interpret > Graph Data or click the Graph Data icon in the toolbar.
+Graph Data Icon

 6. Under Chart Options select [Change Plot Data...]